Alternative

 The steps would be:

-• To ensure that Home Assistant displays the correct timezone go to the “Environment” tab and click the plus sign then add variable = TZ & value = Europe/London choosing your correct timezone
+• To ensure that Home Assistant displays the correct timezone go to the Environment tab and select the plus sign then add variable = TZ & value = Europe/London choosing your correct timezone.

-Remark: To update your Home Assistant on your Docker within Qnap NAS, you just remove container and image and do steps again (Don’t remove “config” folder).
+Remark: To update your Home Assistant on your Docker within Qnap NAS, you just remove container and image and do steps again (Don’t remove the config folder).

 Once the Home Assistant Container is running Home Assistant should be accessible using http://<host>:8123 (replace with the hostname or IP of the system).
 You can continue with onboarding.